liaud77/portfolio/Thesis/masters_thesis.md

-# Strategies for Restoring Readers’ Participation in Translation of Detective Novels
+# Strategies for Restoring Readers' Participation in Translation of Detective Novels
 ## A Case Study of the English-Chinese Translation of *The Daughter of Time*

 As a subgenre of popular literature, a detective novel describes the story of a detective with excellent reasoning ability who collects evidence, solves a big mystery and punishes the culprit.
 When Western detective novels were first introduced into China, translators would change the narrative sequence and perspective of the original texts to fit the traditional Chinese literary paradigm of the time.
 However, with the development of cross-cultural exchanges, Western culture and mindset have become less exotic and strange to today’s Chinese readers, as a result, the said translation strategy is no longer applicable.
 An up-to-date translator needs to be faithful to the original text, restore the narrative style and characteristics of the original work, and enhance the reading experience for Chinese readers.